AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/energy.md

 **This can be solved by the addition of energy cells.**

-Networks come with a free 800 AE of energy buffer.
+Networks have a built-in energy buffer of 25 AE per cable, machine or part.

 <ItemLink id="controller" />s have a small amount of internal energy storage, 8,000 AE